PureBox vs Unroll.Me

 • You care about who reads your inbox and what they do with it.

-• You want cleanup beyond unsubscribe: Attention, Archive, and Trash.
+• You want cleanup beyond unsubscribe: important mail first, then Archive and Trash review.

 • You want review-first Gmail cleanup instead of a rollup-only workflow.